AshiqueArman/accordion-react-hooks/README.md

-A simple implementation of react-hooks.
+A simple implementation of accordion using react-hooks.